tv2/sisyfos-audio-controller/README.md

-## PGM-PST audiomixer
+## Producers Audio-Mixer

-An OSC based audiomixer that are build the way a videomixer is build.
+An OSC based audiomixer that are build with the logic from a videomixer.

-It crossfades between PGM-PST or one of the Snaps.
+PGM on/off is fade-in/out
+TAKE crossfades between PGM & PST
+Snaps takes preset into PST